-Welcome to the the Arizona Counseling Association (AzCA) website.
+Welcome to the the Arizona Counselors Association (AzCA) website.
 AzCA is one of the state branches of the American Counseling Association and we have 2 divisions (AzACES & AzALGBTIC) and 2 regional chapters (Southeastern & Northern Arizona).

 If you are not a member, please consider joining this professional counseling organization.
 Becoming a member is easy, just a click away.
 With your membership comes many benefits, including discounted rates on our high-quality conference, access to our career center, being able to be involved and staying current with legislation, and a large network of counseling professionals including practitioners, educators, and students with whom to network.